JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_10/nn.md

 println("Test accuracy = " * string(accuracy(X_test, y_test))) # hide
 ```

 The accuracy is over 92%, which is not bad for training for one epoch only.
 Let us recall that training for one epoch means that the classifier evaluates each sample only once.
 To obtain a better accuracy, we need to train the model for more epochs.
 Since that may take some time, it is not good to train the same model again and again.
 The next exercise determines automatically whether the trained model already exists.
 If not, it trains the model.
 If yes, it loads it without any training.
+Then it loads a model which was trained externally for 50 epochs.

 ```@raw html
 <div class = "exercise-body">